-But it is robbed of its distinct power by that interpretation, sometimes given, by which it is assumed that all men will receive the gospel and be converted, and that then instead of the end, there will ensue a thousand years in which all shall know the Lord.
-After this long period of peace and safety, the end will come.
-How much is assumed on this text will appear when we consider that the text does not say that every individual will even hear this gospel of the kingdom.
+We here have stated what must take place before the end comes.
+The gospel, with all its warnings and offers of mercy, is to be preached in all the world.
+But the text is robbed of its force and wrested from its true meaning by that interpretation, sometimes given, by which it is assumed that all men will receive the gospel and be converted, and, instead of the end, there will ensue a thousand years in which all shall know the Lord, and then, after this long period of peace and safety, the end will come.
+How much is assumed by such an interpretation of the text will appear when we consider that the text does not say that every individual will even hear this gospel of the kingdom, though all have an opportunity to hear.
 It does not state that any one will be converted and made holy by it.
 And we find it far from intimating that the world will be converted and remain so one thousand years.
-We have no reason to conclude that greater measure of success is implied in this text than that which has always attended the preaching of the gospel.
-While a few have believed and received it, the great mass of men have passed it by unheedingly.
-The text simply states: First, "And this gospel of the kingdom shall be preached in all the world;" second, "For a witness unto all nations;" third, "And then [not one thousand years later, but THEN] shall the end come."
+We have no reason to conclude that in the future everyone is to give heed to the preaching of the gospel any more than they have in the past.
+The history of the past shows that while a few have believed and received it, the great mass of men have passed it by unheedingly.
+And thus it will be to the end.
+The text simply states: First, that "this gospel of the kingdom shall be preached in all the world;" second, "for a witness unto all nations;" and third, that "then [not one thousand years later, but THEN] shall the end come."

 But to what does the term "gospel of the kingdom" refer?
-The query sometimes rises as to whether the gospel in the common acceptation of the word, or a gospel peculiarly related to the second coming of Christ is here meant.
+The query sometimes arises as to whether the gospel in the common acceptation of the word, or a gospel peculiarly related to the second coming of Christ, is here meant.
 No such distinction is to be drawn.
-There neither is, has been, nor will be more than one gospel.
+There neither is, has been, nor will be more than one gospel of the kingdom of God.
 "But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed."
 Gal.
 1:8.